 For the purposes of this section, although “variant” has not been defined, a working definition of “exhibiting some relationship such that one of the variants may, under some circumstances, somehow be conflated with another” is used.
 Although imprecise, it captures the central sense common to all the ways the term appears to be used with respect to DNS names.

 Fundamental to the classification are some basic distinctions.
-First of all is a distinction between code point variants, where a single character is in some way closely related to – or likely to be confused with – an alternative, from whole-string variants, where the token at issue is longer than a character, and may be a morpheme, a full word or even a phrase, some meaningful element in a language that uses the script.
+First of all is a distinction between code point variants, where a single character is in some way closely related to – or likely to be confused with – an alternative, from whole-string variants, where the token at issue is longer than a character, and may be a morpheme, a full word, or even a phrase, some meaningful element in a language that uses the script.

 In Nenets, the letter ӈ EN WITH HOOK (U+04C8) may vary with the digraph нг EN + GHE (U+043D + U+0433): this is a code point variant.
 In Greek, Πειραιάς and Πειραιεύς refer to the same city, Piraeus: these are whole-string variants.